LukaszSwolkien/EngineeringMetrics/README.md

     Example of key results:

-    - 15% or less Change Failure Rate (organisation level)
+    - 15% or less Change Failure Rate
-    - 10% or less BAU is enough to make maintenance backlog stable (squad level)
+    - 10% or less BAU is enough to make maintenance backlog stable
-    - 90% or more of test cases for the Release are in the regression test suite (squd level)
+    - 90% or more of test cases executed at least once a week
-    - 10% or less of Releases are for SLO hardening.
-Error budget 99% SLO/MTTR (squad level).
-    - 100% tests automation for scenarios likely to happen with medium or high chance of occurance (QA chapter level)

-3. Add Delivery metrics

-    Example of key results:

-    - Deployment frequency to production no less then every 3 days (aim many times a day)
-    - Cycle time ?
-    - Lead time for changes ?